psilva12/Final-Project/README.md

 Finally, NGINX was used to proxy-pass the services to a single port so that the user can access the application.

 ### Terraform
+Terraform uses Infrastructure as Code which automates EC2 and RDS instance creation.
+This means that the end result can be replicated as many times as necessary.
+It also ensures that the environment of the instances is consistent.
+In this project two RDS instances and two AWS EC2 instances were created with Terraform.

 ### Ansible
+Ansible is an open source software that is used for configuration and software deployment.
+It uses .yaml files to configure deployment settings and hosts.
+Ansible is a powerful piece of software that uses ssh access to connect to hosts and deploy configuration instructions.
+It uses an inventory file to store host addresses and variables to use when connecting via SSH to allow for successful authentication.
+For example, this project uses the playbook to ssh into the testing VM and install the docker and docker-compose dependancies and then shh into the Jenkins VM and configure the Jenkins user.
+The ip addresses needed by Ansible to ssh into the virtual machines were provided via Terraform during the creation of the environment.
+This provided an extra feature of automation.
 ### Jenkins
 ### Docker
 ### Kubernetes (EKS)